Scotch Professors

 The Scotch Professors were Scottish football players of the late 19th century who moved south to play for clubs participating in the English Football League during the period when football had become professional in England but remained (theoretically) amateur in Scotland.

 Style of play

-The origin of the name was based upon the distinctive Scottish style of play – described at the time as being "combination football" – which was centred upon a passing game with greater teamwork as opposed to the individualistic, dribbling style common in England at the time.
+The origin of the name was based upon the distinctive Scottish style of play – described at the time as being "combination football" – which was centred upon a passing game with greater teamwork such as those played at English clubs like Sheffield FC and Royal Engineers A.F.C..
 It was this distinctive style of football – which has been described as "changing the nature of soccer" – which had become the hallmark of the Scottish game of the era.
 The ability of the Scottish players, their apparently superior technique, and the nature of their play impressed English spectators during the Scotland - England international fixtures which had been taking place since 1872 and led to a great number of Scots players moving south to play professionally for English clubs once this became legal in 1885.